-Dublin has the best of both a small town and cosmopolitan city: It has the great easy going people you can only find in small towns, but the variety of nightlife you only find in big cosmopolitan cities.
+Dublin in Ireland has the best of both a small town and cosmopolitan city.
+It has the great easy going people you can only find in small towns, but the variety of nightlife you only find in big cosmopolitan cities.

 You can easily spend a week here strolling around, talking to people and enjoying the ‘happenings’ in town – which seems to be every day.